MOTAHAR124/MotaharNews/README.md

 │  ├─ App.jsx                 # Routes, props like pageSize
 │  ├─ ThemeContext.jsx        # Dark mode context
 │  └─ ...
+├─ api/
+│  └─ news/[...path].js       # Vercel serverless proxy for /api/* → NewsAPI
 ├─ server/
 │  └─ index.js                # Express prod server + /api proxy
 ├─ vite.config.js             # Vite dev proxy + key selection
+├─ vercel.json                # Rewrites /api/:path* → /api/news/:path*
 ├─ package.json
 └─ README.md
 ```

+## Saved Articles
+- __How to save__: Click the "Save" button on any card in `NewsItem.jsx`.
+It toggles to "Saved" when stored.
+- __Where it’s stored__: Browser `localStorage` under the key `savedArticles` as an array of article objects.
+Uniqueness is by `url`.
+- __View saved__: Navigate to `/saved` (route renders `src/Components/Saved.jsx`).
+You can remove an item by clicking the Save/Saved button again.
+- __Limits__:
+  - Data is per-browser and per-device; not synced to a backend.
+  - Clearing site data or switching browsers/devices will remove saved items.
+  - LocalStorage capacity is limited (~5–10MB depending on browser).

 ## Configuration notes
 - __CORS__: Avoided via dev proxy (`/newsapi`) and prod server (`/api`).